 All life- saving appliances (LSA) like life jackets, life buoy etc. shall be checked.
 It should be ensured that all life-saving appliances items, in accordance with statutory requirements, are available on board in the vessel and are in working condition;

-All fire-fighting appliance (FFA) like fire extinguishers, fire fighting hoses, buckets, nozzles etc. are available on board the vessels in accordance with statutory requirements.
+All fire-fighting appliance (FFA) like fire extinguishers, fire fighting hoses, buckets, nozzles etc, are available on board the vessels in accordance with statutory requirements.
 Sufficient number of spare fire extinguisher refills should also be available; and

 All radio communication and navigational equipment, in accordance with statutory requirements, is available on board the vessel and are in working condition.
 The radio communication should be able to use IRNSS-NAVIC requirements.